 It’s certainly apparent in the sound.
 But that’s just one color in a prism of tones and textures that the songwriter posses.

 It’s as if his mind is a high-performance Vitamix, swirling together classic folk ballads with afro-beat bangers, Gospel hymnals with lofi hop hop beats, floating parables, and words of wisdom and pain.
 Sometimes all within one arrangement as you’ll hear on the song “Born in the flood” from his latest album.
 It’s this unique blending of modern and old, universal yet very personal that makes KaiL Baxley stand out.

 The proof is in the pudding.
 The truth is deep within the marrow of his aptly named album “Beneath the Bones” his most recent effort.
 The self-produced album covers the gambit of human emotion and is a testament to Baxley’s ever-evolving talent.
 The Huffington Post calls him a "musical nomad" with the "most fascinating tales you will ever hear."
 American Songwriter says of his music "Beneath The Bones digs deep down into Baxley’s Americana fusion of blues, gospel, and bottomless soul.
 There’s no holding back."

 You will be hearing this name for years to come as is the result of an artist whos only measure for success is to create timeless music.

-Beneath the Bones will be released in early 2020 via Antifragile Records.
+Beneath the Bones is available now via Antifragile Records.